sharovatov/teamlead/articles/happiness.md

 - people are primarily irrational (even when they think they are rational)
 - teams are assembled to provide a collective result (the design of a system has more importance than the individual performance of a developer)

 So if a developer sees that their individual performance will be somehow assessed (in a performance review, let’s say), the chances are that the developer will worry about their adequacy a lot.
-And as people are pretty irrational,
+And as people are pretty irrational, there’s a big risk that this worry turns into a serious problem.

+**Advice**:
+- consider getting rid of a concept of individual performance, and for sure get rid of all individual KPIs (read more on Goodhart’s law)
+- make sure your socio-technical system design encourages achieving collective result and collaboration

 ### more